theforeman/smart_proxy_monitoring/README.md

 Ensure that the Monitoring module is enabled and uses the provider monitoring_icinga2.
 It is the default provider so also no setting for use_provider is fine.
-If you configured hosts in Icinga2 only with hostname instead of FQDN, you can add `:strip_domain` with all the parts to strip, e.g. `.localdomain`.
+If you configured hosts in Icinga2 only with the hostname instead of the FQDN, you can add `:strip_domain` with all the parts to strip, e.g. `.localdomain`.
 By default, SmartProxy will collect monitoring statuses from your monitoring solution and upload them to Foreman.
 This can be disabled by setting `collect_status` to `false`.